Talent Management Strategy Guide By: ClearCompany

 Performance Management vs. Talent Management

 Talent management, however, encompasses a broader company view.
 It takes into account the business side of people management, geared more toward driving operational growth and profit.
-A healthy organization is founded on talent management as a strategy with performance management as one of the principles that drives it forward.
+A healthy organization is founded on talent management as a strategy with performance management as one of its driving principles.
 Other principles include workforce planning, recruitment, succession planning, learning and development, management structure...
 In other words, everything that you do to help your workforce bring business success is a part of the broader talent management strategy.

 Talent Management Strategy Definition